Oirien/ByteStorm/README.md

 # MVP

-- Have a Dev blog where we can see a series of paginated blogs, or click on a blog to see the full blog post.
++ Have a Dev blog where we can see a series of paginated blogs, or click on a blog to see the full blog post.
-- Have a cloud hosted database for storing blogposts and leaderboard stats.
++ Have a cloud hosted database for storing blogposts and leaderboard stats.
-- Host backend server and frontend client on cloud.
++ Host backend server and frontend client on cloud.
-- Have a playable bullethell 2d game.
++ Have a playable bullethell 2d game.
-- Have the game able to post data to the database.
++ Have the game able to post data to the database.

 #Extensions

--Have multiple levels for the game
++Have multiple levels for the game
--Have roguelike elements between levels
++Have roguelike elements between levels
--Have modular weapon system
++Have modular weapon system
--Skill system
++Skill system

 #Super Extensions
--Save game system
++Save game system
--Endlessmode
++Endlessmode
--wiki
++wiki
--Deploy on steam
++Deploy on steam
--Community page
++Community page